* 20th Anniversary: 2003 to 2023 *

-However, that spotlight shines on the States because it's an easy target, with ready freedom of the press protected by law, and extensive environmental regulations, and the rule of law combating corporate cronyism to a fairly significant degree.
+That spotlight shines on the States because it's an easy target, with free press protected by law, environmental regulations, and the rule of law combating corporate cronyism.

 One of those places is China.
-China has, in the last thirty years, doubled in the total amount of land area that qualifies as a desert.
+Over the last thirty years, China's desert area has doubled.
 She has also lost a substantial amount of the forest cover on her land.
-This environmental change is causing people from the rural northwest part of China to seek new lives along the river network in the heart of the country, along the China air pollution central region, the new Industrial Corridor.
+As a result of this environmental change, people in rural northwest China are moving to the new Industrial Corridor, along the river network in the center of the country.

-China's extensive effort to make rapid modernization and create industrialization has resulted in the need and means for the Three Gorges Dam, which provides hydroelectric power for much of Northern China.
-It's also displaced tens of millions of people who used to live, fish and farm along the Yangtze River, and caused more of the China air pollution and urban problems to expand.
+Due to China's rapid modernization and industrialization, the Three Gorges Dam, which provides hydroelectric power to much of Northern China, was needed.
+Tens of millions of people have also been displaced along the Yangtze River, and air pollution and urban problems have gotten worse.

-While China is the manufacturer to watch in the world, it's also the largest consumer of illegally harvested timber.
-China's rapid pace of industrialization in the early 21st century meant that a new coal fired plant opened up roughly ever two weeks during this period in China.
-Furthermore, China's coal mining operations are causing underground fires that spit out tonnes of CO2, carbon dioxide, every day.
+Although China is the world's biggest manufacturer, it's also the biggest consumer of illegally harvested timber.
+Due to China's rapid industrialization in the early 21st century, a coal fired plant opened up roughly every two weeks.
+Moreover, China's coal mining operations spew tonnes of CO2, carbon dioxide, every day.

-China does not regulate environmental issues the way the Western world does; in a very real sense, China is trying to catch up with the West industrially, without paying the surcharge that environmental sustainability will impose.
+In a very real sense, China is trying to catch up to the West industrially without paying the surcharge that environmental sustainability imposes.

-This attitude created the Ten Year Boom, which culminated in increasing Beijing pollution and the 2008 Olympics, but also created an acid rain problem that impacts Korea and Japan while the soot and dust clouds of China air pollution sometimes reach the western United States and Canada.
+With this attitude came the Ten Year Boom, which led to an increase in Beijing pollution and the 2008 Olympics, and also caused acid rain that impacts Korea and Japan, while China's air pollution sometimes reaches western U.S. and Canada with soot and dust clouds.

 It's not exactly the end of the world as we know it.